Purpose of Ruling 59-60 for Business Appraisal

-An income based business valuation method determines a business value based on the business’s earning power.
-Business valuation experts all agree that this method is typically the most reliable approach to an appraisal of a business.
-An income based business valuation report methods utilize a discounting or capitalization of measure of the business earnings.
-The Discounted Cash Flow method is a great choice for appraising a newer or fast growing business whose earnings vary considerably.
-For appraisal of small but established businesses with consistent earnings and a good growth record the Multiple of Discretionary Earnings method is a pretty good choice.
+An income-based business valuation method determines a business value based on the business’s earning power.
+Business appraisal services experts all agree that this method is typically the most reliable approach to an appraisal of a business.
+An income-based business valuation report methods utilize a discounting or capitalization of measure of the business earnings.
+The Discounted Cash Flow method is a great choice for appraising a newer or fast-growing business whose earnings vary considerably.
+For an appraisal of small but established businesses with consistent earnings and a good growth record, the Multiple of Discretionary Earnings method is a pretty good choice.

 Step 4: Calculating & applying the selected business valuation method group

 Once all of the valuation information is assembled and careful consideration of choosing the proper business valuation report methods are made, the result should be a business valuation that is accurate and defensible.
-The purpose for using several business valuation methods is to cross check the valuation assumptions.
+The purpose of using several business valuation methods is to cross-check the valuation assumptions.
 Such scrutiny will help identify input errors or missing information if one of the valuation methods produces very different results.